Alexanderlacuna/gn-markdown-editor/README.md

 Gn-markdown-editor  is a tiny web tool to preview Markdown formatted text.

-##  Running only the UI
-for quick setup without server processing run

-python -m http.server

-## Run local testing server
+## To run the server

 use guix;etc to load the requirements(python,flask and markdown)

+*NB:edit the config file to provide to your github access token*

 ```
 python -m main

 ```

 ### example on how to edit a markdown page

-*NB:edit the config file to provide to your github access token*

 ```